 Waste: Information on waste disposal methods normally comes from waste disposal contractor.

 Environmental disturbances: As such are considered major incidents, which generally require communication to local authorities.

 Total number of injuries: The reported figures include all types of reported work-related injuries, including first-aid cases, as well as commuting injuries and possible fatalities.

 Lost time injuries: The reported figures include all reported work-related injuries resulting in absence from work of at least one scheduled work day, lost day counting from the first day after the injury.

 LTI frequency is expressed as reported lost time injuries and possible fatalities per million working hours.
 The working hours are actual paid working hours.
 The lost time injury rate does not include commuting injuries.

 Net employment creation is calculated by deducting the number of permanent employees having left the company for any reason from the amount of newly hired permanent employees during the reporting period.

 Employee turnover is calculated from permanent employees.
-The number of resigned permanent employees is divided by the number of permanent employees at the beginning of the reporting period.
+The number of resigned permanent employees is divided by the number of permanent employees at the end of the reporting period.